• Learn about Tet: the Vietnamese New Year

 vietnamese-lunar-new-year-market

-Owing to the 1000 years of Chinese colonisation, it is usually misunderstood that the Vietnamese Tet has its origin from China.
-Nevertheless, in fact, before being controlled by the Chinese, we had already had our own civilisation since the beginning of our establishment.
-During the regime of Van Lang – Au Lac, An Duong Vuong had built up the ground of Vietnamese culture, including Tet as a celebration for new year occasion.
-As written in the tale “Banh chung banh day” – the symbol of “Round Sky – Square Land”, it has been believed that Tet occasion has its origin in Vietnam.
-Lunar Calendar bases on observation of the lunar cycle, therefore, Tet usually comes after the normal western new year (1/1).
-Tet is often celebrated in Vietnam between the end of February and the begin of February, lasting from the 23rd of December to the 7th of January in the Lunar Calendar.
+Due to the 1000 years of Chinese colonization, it is usually misunderstood that the Vietnamese Tet has its origin from China.
+Nevertheless, in fact, before being controlled by the Chinese, the Vietnamese had already had their own civilization since the beginning of their establishment.
+During the Van Lang – Au Lac regime, An Duong Vuong had built up the ground of Vietnamese culture, including Tet as a celebration for the New Year occasion.
+As written in the tale “Banh Chung Banh Day” – the symbol of “Round Sky and Square Land”, it has been believed that the Tet occasion has its origin in Vietnam.
+The lunar calendar is based on observation of the lunar cycle; therefore, Tet usually comes after the Western New Year (1/1).
+Tet is often celebrated in Vietnam between the end of January and the beginning of February, lasting from the 23rd of December to the 7th of January in the Lunar Calendar.

-Tet is an occasion for family reunion and new commencement and therefore, it is full of hope and optimism.
-Depending on each region or different religions in Vietnam, the celebration of Tet can be varied.
-However, in general, Tet can be devided into 3 periods: “Tất niên” – Before New Year’s Eve, “Giao thừa” – New Year’s Eve and “Tân niên” – the New Year.
-Each period corresponds to different preparation, ritual and custom.
+Tet is an occasion for family reunion and new commencement, and therefore, it is full of hope and optimism.
+Depending on each region or different religion in Vietnam, the celebration of Tet can be varied.
+However, in general, Tet can be divided into 3 periods: “Tất niên” – before New Year’s Eve, “Giao thừa” – New Year’s Eve, and “Tân niên” – the New Year.
+Each period corresponds to different preparations, rituals, and customs.

 1 – Farewell ceremony for the Kitchen Gods

-On December 23rd (Lunar Calendar), Vietnamese families will clean their kitchen to prepare for the farewell ceremony for the Kitchen Gods.
-According to traditional rituals, some gold-fishes will be released to bring the Kitchen Gods to the Paradise, hopefully the Kitchen Gods will report positively to the Jade Emperor what happened in the family kitchen within one year.
+On December 23rd (Lunar Calendar), Vietnamese families will clean their kitchens to prepare for the farewell ceremony for the Kitchen Gods.
+According to traditional rituals, some goldfish will be released to bring the Kitchen Gods to Paradise; hopefully, the Kitchen Gods will report positively to the Jade Emperor what happened in the family kitchen within one year.

 2 – House decoration

-Cleaning house before Tet is meant to say goodbye to the bad things happened during the year and welcome a whole new year hopefully with luck and success.
-In this occasion, all the furniture and household stuffs will be cleaned.
-New decoration will be displayed, and new bowls will be used.
-Besides, Vietnamese people will try to return all their debts because it is believed that debts will bring bad lucks and risks for the new year.
+Cleaning house before Tet is meant to say goodbye to the bad things that happened during the year and welcome a whole new year, hopefully with luck and success.
+On this occasion, all the furniture will be cleaned.
+New decorations will be displayed, and new bowls will be used.
+Besides, Vietnamese people will try to return all their debts because it is believed that debts will bring bad luck and risks for the new year.

 3 – Shopping for Tet